 The Victorian garden layout remains, but since it was acquired by the City the park has been extensively planted with trees to form the Bute Park Arboretum.
 Other notable features, either current or historic, are the herbaceous border, Black Friars Friary, Animal Wall, Summerhouse cafe, and a Gorsedd stone circle.

 The herbaceous border was created by William Nelmes senior after 1947.
-Beginning roughly level with the Blackfriars site, it bordered both sides of the main north-south path on the east side of the park to a point beyond the location of the present-day Milennium Bridge.
-It was considered the longest herbaceous border in Wales and originally had scalloped edges, but these were straightened in the 1980s.
-These borders received a commendation in the Wales in Bloom competition in 1980, being described by the judges as magnificent.
-In the 1990s the continuous western bed was converted to a series of islands.
+Beginning roughly level with the Blackfriars site, it bordered both sides of the main north-south path on the west side of the park to a point beyond the location of the present-day Milennium Bridge.

 The one minute video clip below showing Bute Park opens with the Dock Feeder canal and moves on to the herbaceous border.
 It is an excerpt from the cine film Cardiff the City of Flowers, produced by the Cardiff Parks Department c.1960.
 (The audio is rather distorted.)